Danny Lee (golfer): European Tour

-2010

 Lee made a poor start to the 2010 season, making just two cuts in his first nine events on the European Tour.

 On the eve of the BMW PGA Championship in May, Lee announced a new partnership with English caddy Peter Coleman.
 "I finally feel that I am in the right position with my swing and that has got me really excited," Lee said.

 However, after receiving a sponsor's invite to play the RBC Canadian Open in July, Lee stated he was now without a swing coach.
 He added that he had been through several coaches since turning professional and had perhaps become too technical with his mechanics, and was now trying to focus more on playing than tweaking his swing.

 Lee eventually finished the Race to Dubai in 159th place, making 10 out of 20 cuts with a best finish of T21 at the BMW International Open in June.

+Nationwide Tour

 Late in the year, he successfully negotiated the first two stages of PGA Tour qualifying school in California.
 At the final stage in Florida, Lee shot rounds of 74-72-69-65-72-74 to finish T64.
 His placing earned him full Nationwide Tour playing rights, allowing him to plan a 35-event, two-tour itinerary for 2011.